Birth Control Bingo: Emergency Contraception

 If a pregnancy has already occurred, EC will not be effective: only a method of abortion can be used to intentionally terminate a pregnancy.
 Where some of the confusion comes in is that unlike other methods of contraception, EC can be used after intercourse, rather than before, because many people do not understand that coneception is a procress that takes around 5-7 days to occur, instead of happening instantly after a risk.

 The most prevalent and simple method of emergency contraception is an oral medication, called Plan B or the Morning-After Pill.
 It is a progestin-only hormone -- levonorgestrel -- the same one used in the Mirena IUD and in some types of contraceptive implants and birth control pills.
-It is safe to use for women who cannot use or are sensitive to estrogen.
+It is safe to use for people who cannot use or are sensitive to estrogen.
 People who are allergic or sensitive to levonorgestrel should not use Plan B.

 If you've heard about people refusing to fill EC prescriptions or objecting to EC but NOT objecting to other methods of hormonal birth control, you can perhaps now see the giant flaw in that idea.
 The only thing that makes EC different from other combination hormonal contraceptives is that it is taken after a risk, rather than before, though even that is only partially true, since ongoing hormonal birth control is taken both before AND after, as those methods administer hormones to the body daily.